-This does not apply to Scotland, where the ‘Right to Roam’ is enshrined in law, codified into Land Reform (Scotland) Act 2003 and the following Scottish Outdoor Access Code.
+In Scotland, the ‘Right to Roam’ is enshrined in law, codified into Land Reform (Scotland) Act 2003 and in the following Scottish Outdoor Access Code.
 People only enjoy these rights if they exercise them responsibly by respecting environment, people’s privacy, safety and livelihoods.

 There are some cases where having to ask would be foolish and so common sense must be exercised; you don’t need to phone your council to pick some hawthorn berries off a street tree or nettle leaves in a derelict garden.